lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session09_say.md

 ### Let's get started:

-# In-session Exercise (30 minutes)
-  + Comparing experiments 1 and 2
+# In-session Exercise (30 minutes): Comparing experiments 1 and 2

-## **Running An Experiment**
-  + Review Past Experiment
+## Review Past Experiment

 ### 1. Log in to your individual or team world at mtl.how/sim.

 ### 2. Review your saved runs.
 Rename your saved runs if you feel you need to.
   + Now is a time you can review your saved runs in the Experiment Maintenance section.
-Rename your saved runs if you feel you need to.

 ### 3. Review the data files you have uploaded for use and make sure you have what you want.
-  + You can also review the data files you have uploaded in the Team Data Menu Maintenance section and make sure you have the data file you want.
+  + You can also review the data files you have uploaded in the Team Data Menu Maintenance section.

-### 4. You can Join Current Session or Start a New Session in the Aggregate module.
+### 4. You can Join Current Session or Start a New Session.
 If you Start a New Session select the team data file you’d like to use.
-  + Click to Join Current Session.

-### 5. To refresh your memory and pick up where you left off last time, Select the experiment from the last session and check the box to include text from this session in Expanded Outputs text fields.
+### 5. To refresh your memory and pick up where you left off last time, select the experiment from the last session and check the box to include text from this session in Expanded Outputs text fields.
 Review those text fields.
++ What did we learn last time?

 ## **Plan for Experiment 2**

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_question.png" height = "50" width = "50" style = "display: inline-block"/>](#.) **Our Question.** *Briefly describe what your team wants to learn from this experiment.*

-### 6. Study the systems story on the model diagram and team data, and decide together what change you want to experiment with, that might give you the desired result.
+### 6. Study the systems story on the model diagram section and team data, and decide together what change you want to experiment with, that might give you the desired result.
   + To think further about what to test next and a hypothesis about the outcomes, minimize the Outputs and Text section so you can see both that and the model diagram.
-Study the systems story in the model diagram, and the data in the team data table.
-Decide together what change you want to experiment with that might give your team the desired result.

 ### 7. To create a new run building off of the previous one, revise the text in all the text boxes to reflect the experiment you want to do now:
-  + To create a new run, building off of the previous one, revise the text in all the text boxes to reflect the experiment you want to do now.
-You can cut the text from the Our Decisions and move it to Our Question.
+  + You can cut the text from the Our Decisions and move it to Our Question.
 Delete text in Our Findings.
 Now edit the team's question.
 It should clearly state a specific directional change in at least one variable over time.
 Ideally, the question will be framed as a comparison.
 For example, "As compared to Experiment 1 and the base case, could we increase/decrease ... over the next two years if we decide to..."

   + **CC**: As compared to Experiment 1 and the base case, what will happen to the Starting Rate and New Patient Wait Time over the next two years, if we lengthen our team's average Return to Clinic Visit Interval (RVI), in units of weeks, by a certain amount?